GuilhermeConrado999/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project
-Building a modern warehouse with SQL Server, including ETL processes, Data modeling, data analytics.
+Building a modern warehouse with SQL Server, including ETL processes, data modeling, data analytics.

+Welcome to the **Data Warehouse and Analytics Project** repository !